Class HebrewDateFormatter

 public String formatParsha(JewishCalendar jewishCalendar)

 Returns a String with the name of the current parsha(ios).
-If the formatter is set to format in Hebrew, returns a string of the current parsha(ios) in Hebrew for example בראשית or נצבים וילך or an empty string if there are none.
+This method gets the current parsha by calling JewishCalendar.getParshah() that does not return a parsha for any non-Shabbos or a Shabbos that occurs on a Yom Tov, and will return an empty String in those cases.
+If the class is set to format in Hebrew it will return a String of the current parsha(ios) in Hebrew for example בראשית or נצבים וילך or an empty string if there are none.
 If not set to Hebrew, it returns a string of the parsha(ios) transliterated into Latin chars.
 The default uses Ashkenazi pronunciation in typical American English spelling, for example Bereshis or Nitzavim Vayeilech or an empty string if there are none.

 Parameters: